Secrets to Mortgage Marketing Success Through Mastering Personal Branding: Mortgage Industry Marketing Part 4, Marisa Carey

 Narrow.

-- Exactly, and it's not just people in real estate who are buying houses, you know what I'm saying?
+Exactly, and it’s not just people in real estate who are buying houses, you know what I’m saying?

 It’s any average Joe out there who’s buying house.

-So for me, I wanna make sure that everybody and anybody knows what I'm doing at all times.
+So, for me, I wanna make sure that everybody and anybody knows what I’m doing at all times.

-I always say that if I walk in a room, regardless if it's I go to a restaurant or I'm at a networking event, wherever I'm at, I wanna leave with at least one person knowing what I'm doing.
+I always say that if I walk in a room, regardless of if it’s I go to a restaurant or I’m at a networking event, wherever I’m at, I wanna leave with at least one person knowing what I’m doing.

 So that’s kind of my big thing is really getting my name out there and making sure that people know what I do.

-And so as it stands today, is there any one either type of networking event that you found to be the most effective or types of individuals with occupations that you found to be the most valuable?
+And so, as it stands today, is there any one either type of networking event that you found to be the most effective or types of individuals with occupations that you found to be the most valuable?

 What are some of the best either types of events or individuals you’ve worked with that you found to be the most helpful in your networking or is it really just across the board?

-- I mean, as a mortgage lender, I'm directly fed by real estate agents.
+I mean, as a mortgage lender, I’m directly fed by real estate agents.

-So they're definitely my biggest group of networkers because when I start working with an agent, kind of the way or expectation of how it works is that I help you, you help me.
+So, they’re definitely my biggest group of networkers because when I start working with an agent, kind of the way or expectation of how it works is that I help you, you help me.

 I feed you, you feed me.